leafOfTree/vim-vue-plugin/README.md

 ## Avoid overload

 Since there are many sub-languages included, most delays come from syntax files overload.
-A variable named `b:current_loading_main_syntax` is set to `vue` which can be used as loading condition if you'd like to manually find and modify the syntax files causing overload
+A variable named `b:current_loading_main_syntax` is set to `vue` which can be used as a loading condition if you'd like to manually find and modify the syntax files causing overload

 For example, the built-in syntax `sass.vim` and `less.vim` in vim8.1 runtime and `pug.vim` in vim-pug/syntax always load `css.vim` which this plugin already loads.
 It can be optimized like